rust-lang/rust/text/0000-stabilize-no_std.md

 depend on the standard library in addition to Rust libraries (rlibs) which do not depend on the standard library.

-On the topic of lang items, it's somewhat unfortunate that the implementation of a panic cannot be defined on stable Rust.
-The `#![lang_items_abort]` attribute unconditionally defines all lang items, including `panic_fmt`, so it's not possible to provide a custom implementation of the `panic_fmt` lang item while still asking the compiler to define others like `eh_personality` and `stack_exhausted`.

 In stabilizing the `#![no_std]` attribute it's likely that a whole ecosystem of crates will arise which work with `#![no_std]`, but in theory all of these crates should also interoperate with the rest of the ecosystem using `std`.